Virus sours business for already-reeling dairy industry

 In the meantime, the unknown of how long the pandemic will last is causing added stress and anxiety.

-The small Putnam Ridge Farm in Newbury, Vermont, which milks 37 Jersey cows, needs to upgrade a tractor but is trying to figure out what it can afford right now.
+The small Putnam Hill Farm in Newbury, Vermont, which milks 37 Jersey cows, needs to upgrade a tractor but is trying to figure out what it can afford right now.

 “It’s pretty scary actually,” said Sarah Putnam.